Klavionik/klavionik.dev/src/content/projects/en/cutto.md

 - Create short links
 - Set expiration date for short links
 - Protect short links with a password
-- Use a custom link alias (or stick with pregenerated one)
+- Use a custom link alias (or stick with a pregenerated one)
 - Keep your short link history
 - Monitor clicks statistics